AdityaPuri007/retail-analytics-aws-athena-powerbi/README.md

 🔑 Key Learnings

 How to query large datasets stored in Amazon S3 using Athena.
 How to analyze real retail data to extract meaningful KPIs.
 Building Power BI dashboards from cloud query results.
 End-to-end workflow from raw data → insights → visualization.

 🛠️ Technologies Used

-Amazon S3
+- Amazon S3

-AWS Athena (SQL)
+- AWS Athena (SQL)

-Power BI
+- Power BI

-Excel (for intermediate analysis)
+- Excel (for intermediate analysis)

-📌 How to Reproduce

-Upload dataset to Amazon S3.

-Set up Athena query outputs in S3.

-Run SQL queries (provided in queries/).

-Export results to CSV/Excel.

-Import into Power BI and apply visuals.

 ---